Maybe you’ve heard of these before, maybe not.

 When you say you should do something or things should be done this way or that, you’re placing rules on yourself and others.
 And that really narrows your worldview.

-It’s also is way we internalize failures and punish ourselves.
+It’s also the way we internalize failures and punish ourselves.
 I should’ve taken a different job.
 I shouldn’t eat this.
 He should be better at communicating.
 I must control my drinking.

 These words lead to anger, resentment, and frustration.
 We say these things thinking they’ll encourage us in some way, but they rarely do.
 We end up disappointing ourselves, breaking our own rules, and feeling like the worst people in the world because of it.